AdrienChampion/induction_for_dummies/src/trans/readme.md

 ## Transition Relation

-So at this point we have a notion of state (data) maintained by the transition system, and a predicate (formula) that is true on a state valuation iff it is a legal initial state.
+So at this point we have a notion of state (data) maintained by the transition system, and a predicate (formula) that is true on a state valuation if and only if it is a legal initial state.
 We are only missing the description of how the system evolves.

 This is what the *transition relation* (a.k.a *step relation*) does.
 Its job is to examine the relation between two state valuations `s` and `s'`, and evaluate to `true` if and only `s'` is a